ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 </FrameLayout>
 ```

-The `ListView` will contain the header, with a dummy view which height is the same has the sticky header.
+The `ListView` will contain the header, containing a dummy view.
+This view need to has the same height as your tabs.

 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"